sohaib730/MNIST_Binary/README.md

-This is a template code to use Pytorch Library to build/train deep models.
-The classification task is to identify odd/even in MNIST data.
+This is a template code on how to use Pytorch for deep learning.
+The classification task we considered is to identify odd/even in MNIST data.

 ## Requirement